 Consider Your Budget

-• Total cost includes deductibles and copays: A US$2,000 premium with a US$500 deductible might cost more than a US$3,000 premium with no deductible if you use healthcare often.
-Calculate potential out of pocket maximums, not just premium costs, when comparing options.
+- Total cost includes deductibles and copays: A US$2,000 premium with a US$500 deductible might cost more than a US$3,000 premium with no deductible if you use healthcare often.
+Calculate potential out-of-pocket maximums, not just premium costs, when comparing options.

-• Premium vs. financial risk balance: Can you afford a US$10,000 medical emergency?
+- Premium vs. financial risk balance: Can you afford a US$10,000 medical emergency?
 Then higher deductibles make sense.
 Would a US$10,000 bill create financial hardship?
 Pay higher premiums for lower deductibles and more coverage, even if it strains your budget.

 Create Your Decision Matrix

-Once you know your risk profile, destination needs, coverage priorities, and budget, use a systematic approach to compare options and then decide.
+Once you know your risk profile, destination needs, coverage priorities, and budget, use a systematic approach to compare options and decide.
 This matrix is used by many top insurance brokers to help clients like you decide which health insurance plan is best for them.

-• List your non-negotiables: These might include guaranteed renewals, specific coverage limits, or coverage areas.
+- List your non-negotiables: These might include guaranteed renewals, specific coverage limits, or coverage areas.
 Eliminate any policy that doesn’t meet these requirements, no matter the price or other benefits.

-• Consider intangible factors: Think about customer service quality, claims processing reputation, and broker relationships.
+- Consider intangible factors: Think about customer service quality, claims processing reputation, and broker relationships.
 These factors often influence your satisfaction with a policy more than specific benefits or costs.

 Renewing and Continuing Your Expat Health Insurance